-Line is Reader in Sociology at the Department of Social Sciences, Loughborough University, United Kingdom.
+Line is Professor in Sociology at the Department of Social Sciences, Loughborough University, United Kingdom.
 Her research is interdisciplinary and crosses subject areas within sociology and political science.
 She gained her PhD in Sociology from the University of Southern California, Los Angeles, USA, in 1998.

 Line’s main research interests are in the areas of religion, gender, feminism and women’s movements, migration and ethnic relations, citizenship and identities, and public policy.
 She is an expert in the sociology of gender and the sociology of religion.
 In 2017 she submitted oral and written evidence to the House of Lords Select Committee on Citizenship and Civic Engagement, and she also submitted evidence to Citizens UK's Commission on Islam, Participation and Public Life.